lab596/civiform/Getting-started.md

 # Running a local server

-To check out the current state of the CiviForm app, follow these steps.

 1. To run the application, navigate to the top-level `civiform` directory and run the following:

        bin/run-dev

-2. Once you see "Server started" in your terminal (it will take some time for the server to start up), you can access the server in a browser at `localhost:9000`.
+2. Once you see "Server started" in your terminal (it will take some time for the server to start up), you can access the server in a browser at http://localhost:9000.
    Be patient on the initial page load since it will take some time for all the sources to compile.

 The `bin/run-dev` script uses `docker-compose` (see [`docker-compose.yaml`](https://github.com/seattle-uat/civiform/blob/main/docker-compose.yml)).
 It enables Java and Javascript hot-reloading: when you modify most files, the server will recompile and restart.
 This is pretty time-consuming on first page load, but after that, it's not so bad.